WJXX: Duopoly with WTLV

 It took nearly two years for Gannett to dispose of the mothballed A. C. Skinner Parkway studio, with its prominent clock tower visible from Butler Boulevard.
+None of the other major stations in the market needed a new studio at the time.
 Two attempts to sell the property fell through before a consortium of investors acquired the building in 2002 and leased it to cellular company VoiceStream Wireless.

 On June 29, 2015, the Gannett Company split into two separate companies, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WJXX and WTLV—along with Gannett's other television station properties—were retained by the latter company, named Tegna.